Mahalia Melts in the Rain

 Mahalia Melts in the Rain is a Canadian short drama film, directed by Émilie Mannering and Carmine Pierre-Dufour and released in 2018.

-The film stars Kaiyonni Banton-Renner as Mahalia, a young Black Canadian girl who feels self-conscious about her African-Canadian hair setting her apart from her classmates at ballet school, leading her mother Anika (Sagine Sémajuste) to take her to a hair salon to get her hair straightened.
+The film stars Kaiyonni Banton-Renner as Mahalia, a Black Canadian girl who feels self-conscious about her kinky hair setting her apart from her ballet school classmates, leading her mother Anika (Sagine Sémajuste) to take her to a hair salon to get it straightened.

 The film premiered at the 2018 Vancouver International Film Festival.
-At the 7th Canadian Screen Awards in 2019, the film was shortlisted for Best Live Action Short Drama.

-It subsequently won the 2020 edition of CBC Television's annual Short Film Face-Off competition.
+At the 7th Canadian Screen Awards in 2019, it was shortlisted for Best Live Action Short Drama.
+It won the 2020 edition of CBC Television's annual Short Film Face-Off competition.